frontendpatterns/frontendpatterns.dev/src/content/patterns/stale-while-revalidate.md

 ## Solution

 Show cached data immediately while fetching fresh data in the background.
-For example, let a `useOrders` hook own the network call while an `OrdersTable` component simply renders rows.
+For example, let a data fetching layer own the network call while a table component simply renders rows.